FloatingArrayDesign/MoorDyn/docs/inputs.rst

 If InputsMode is set to 1, MoorDyn-F will require a platform motions time series dataset of the coupled object movements.
-For a single coupled body, the order of the data columns would look like the following (the column header names are not read by MoorDyn):
+For a single coupled body, the order of the data columns would look like the following (lines beginning with # are not read by MoorDyn):

 .. code-block:: none

- Time    PtfmSurge    PtfmSway    PtfmHeave    PtfmRoll    PtfmPitch    PtfmYaw
+# Time    PtfmSurge    PtfmSway    PtfmHeave    PtfmRoll    PtfmPitch    PtfmYaw

 If there are multiple coupled objects then the general order of columns beyond the time column follows the order of the state vector: Body degrees of freedom, rod degrees of freedom, and points